 - A complete list of publications and academic merits and awards (if not included in the CV).

-- Full text of 3-5 selected scientific publications the applicant wishes to include in the evaluation, including a description of why these were selected.
+- Full text of up to 10 selected scientific publications the applicant wishes to include in the evaluation.

-- A short document discussing the importance, interrelation, and relevance of the selected papers for this position.
+- A document discussing the importance, interrelation, and relevance of the selected papers for this position.

-- Teaching portfolio of 3–6 pages documenting educational competence and experience, including a reflection note in which your own teaching practice and view of learning is anchored in the SoTL framework (focus on student learning, development over time, a researching approach and a collegial attitude and practice)
+- Educational portfolio of 3–6 pages documenting educational competence and experience, including a reflection note in which your own teaching practice and view of learning is anchored in the SoTL framework (focus on student learning, development over time, a researching approach and a collegial attitude and practice).

-Application with attachments must be submitted via our online recruitment system.
+Application with attachments must be submitted via our online recruitment system, please follow the link “Apply for this job”.
 Please note that all documentation must be in English or a Scandinavian language.

-Rules for the assessment and weighting of pedagogical competence for appointments to permanent academic posts which include teaching duties.
+Rules for the assessment and weighting of pedagogical competence for appointments to permanent academic posts which include teaching duties, here.